YeeShin504/linear-algebra/README.md

 This project is best supported in a Jupyter Notebook environment with Python 3.10+.
 You can download Python from [here](https://www.python.org/downloads/).

+Alternatively, you can use a minimal GUI developed by [@MarcusMa06-code](https://github.com/MarcusMa06-code) [here](https://github.com/MarcusMa06-code/linear-algebra/tree/gui-development).

 #### Install Dependencies